Emblem of Andhra Pradesh

 The Emblem of Andhra Pradesh serves as the official state emblem of the Indian state of Andhra Pradesh.

 History

-In 1956, after the formation of the Andhra Pradesh, colloquially referred to as United Andhra Pradesh, the Government of Andhra Pradesh embraced a Poorna Kalasam, a ceremonial metal vessel characterized by its broad base and narrow neck which serves as a sacred ornament adorning the Amaravati Stupa along with an Ashoka Chakra and the four lion heads as its official emblem on the occasion of the 2,500th Buddha's Birthday.
-It depicts a sun radiant charged with a treasure vase, placed within an ornamented circular frame.
-In the base, the crest of the Republic of India and the motto of India Satyameva Jayate in Devanagari are shown.
-Government of Andhra Pradesh, the name of the state, is repeated in Telugu and Hindi.
+In 1953, following the formation of Andhra State from Madras State on a linguistic basis, the Government of Andhra adopted an official emblem featuring Poorna Kumbham, a ceremonial metal vessel characterized by its broad base and narrow neck, which serves as a sacred ornament adorning the Amaravati Stupa along with the Dharma Chakra.
+It depicts a radiant sun charged with a treasure vase, placed within an ornamented circular frame.
+At the base, the State Emblem of India and the national motto, Satyameva Jayate in Devanagari are shown.
+The name of the state, Government of Andhra, appeared in Telugu and Hindi.
+Soorisetty Anjaneyulu, a drawing master from Krishna district, created the emblem, which was selected from over 300 submitted designs.

+Following the formation of Andhra Pradesh in 1956, colloquially referred to as United Andhra Pradesh, the Government of Andhra Pradesh continued and formally adopted the same emblem during the occasion of the 2,500th Buddha's Birthday celebrations, with the only major change being the replacement of "Andhra" with "Andhra Pradesh" in Telugu and Hindi.